Photo courtesy of Magdalena Niziol/The Licensing Project

-But will it make me break out?!
-And: But do I really need another product?!
-These are the face oil questions.
-The truth in all but the most extreme cases is, not only will face oil not make you break out, it will absolutely change your life, not to mention your skin.
+But will it make me break out?
+And: But do I really need another product?
+These are the face oil questions we get most often at goop.
+The truth in all but the most extreme cases is that not only will face oil not make you break out; it will absolutely change your life, not to mention your skin.
 Your skin will look and feel better.
 You will probably need less makeup.
-And you will probably need fewer skincare items altogether.
+And you will probably need fewer skin-care items altogether.

-Perhaps the ultimate skin secret, face oil has been used by indigenous people all over the world in various forms for millennia; nothing lasts that long unless it works.
-Makeup artists, who love only what makes their clients look (quickly) fantastic, have been slathering it on clients for years; slowly, word spread.
-(Sophia Loren credits a lifetime of olive-oil baths as one of the reasons her skin remains so beautiful at 80.)
-One of the best-looking older women we’ve ever met, stylist/former model Linda Rodin, has made her fortune late in life mixing oils in her kitchen to create the runaway success Olio Lusso that launched her entire beauty company.
+Perhaps the ultimate skin secret, face oil has been used by people all over the world in various forms for millennia; nothing lasts that long unless it works.
+Makeup artists, who love only what makes the person sitting in their chair look fantastic, have been slathering it on clients for years; slowly, word has spread.
+(Sophia Loren credits a lifetime of olive oil baths as one of the reasons her skin remains so beautiful in her 80s.)

 1. You See Instant Results

-You can use face oil for basic (and really effective) moisturization, but it’s also amazing for makeup touchups—instead of adding more makeup, pat some oil on to revive the makeup you’ve already got on.
+You can use face oil for basic (and effective) moisturization, and it’s also amazing for makeup touch-ups—instead of adding more makeup, pat some oil on to revive the makeup you’ve already got on.
 In either case, avoid the T-zone unless you’re the driest person on earth.
-In a pinch, it’s makeup remover, frizz fighter, cuticle and under eye cream, lip balm…
+In a pinch, face oil can be a makeup remover, frizz fighter, cuticle and under-eye cream, and lip balm.

-You really need an oil if you use retinols or other drying anti-aging or anti-acne treatments.
-Treatments like Retin-A, AHA peels or creams, or breakout fighters from astringent toners all the way to prescription Accutane can really help your skin, but they can also seriously dry it out.
-Face oils return moisture and elasticity to your skin, smoothing wrinkles and soothing irritation in the process.
+You need an oil if you use retinols or other drying or antiblemish products.
+Treatments like Retin-A, AHA peels or creams, and breakout fighters—from astringent toners all the way to prescription Accutane—can help your skin, but they can also seriously dry it out.
+Face oils return moisture and life to your skin, smoothing lines and soothing it in the process.

-On the flip side, even skin that’s decidedly un-dry can also benefit from oils.
-While synthetic and mineral oils are comedogenic and clog pores, most natural plant oils are not.
-Believe it or not, the right face oil can help clear pores of excess sebum, and can reduce inflammation and irritation—critical, as inflammation itself is actually one of the primary causes of acne.
+On the flip side, even skin that’s decidedly not dry can benefit from oils.
+While synthetic and mineral oils are comedogenic and pore clogging, most natural plant oils are not.
+Believe it or not, the right face oil can help balance skin.

-For ultra-dry skin, massage in some face oil, then layer over it with rich moisturizer.
+For super dry skin, massage in a rich moisturizer first, then layer an oil over it.
+(Alternatively, you can massage in some face oil, then layer a rich moisturizer over it; either works.)
 Another layering trick: Pat on face oil, then smooth all-natural mineral SPF over it.
-The sunblock seals in the oil a bit, but it also slightly mattifies your skin, so it’s less shiny.
-You can also use oil just the way you would serum or moisturizer when thinning out foundation or bronzer formulas.
+The sunscreen seals in the oil a bit, and it also slightly mattifies your skin so that it’s less shiny.
+You can also use oil the way you would serum or moisturizer when thinning out foundation or bronzer formulas.